 Security of Your Information

 We use physical, technical, and administrative safeguards to protect the information we collect through the Services.
 While we use these precautions to safeguard your information, we cannot guarantee the security of the networks, systems, servers, devices, and databases we operate or that are operated on our behalf.
-Some data you can delete whenever you like, some data is deleted automatically, and some data we retain for longer periods of time when necessary.
+Some data you can delete whenever you like, some data is deleted automatically, and some data we retain for longer periods of time when we have an ongoing legitimate business need or legal obligation to retain the data.
 When you delete data, we follow a deletion policy to make sure that your data is safely and completely removed from our servers or retained only in anonymized form.

 International Data Transfers

 When we share data, it may be transferred to, and processed in, countries other than the country you live in – such as the United States, where our data hosting provider’s servers are located.
 The laws in the United States regarding personal information may be different from the laws of your jurisdiction.
 Any cross-border transfers will comply with the safeguards required by applicable law.
 For individuals in the European Economic Area (EEA), your data may be transferred outside of the EEA.
-Where your information is transferred outside the EEA, it will only be transferred to jurisdictions that have been identified as providing adequate protection for EEA data (like New Zealand), or under an approved transfer mechanism such as Standard Contractual Clauses, or under the EU-U.S. or Swiss-U.S. Privacy Shield.
-For further information, please contact us using the details set out in the How to Contact Us section below.
+CCB has certified its compliance with the EU-US and Swiss-US Privacy Shield Frameworks with respect to personal data concerning individuals from the EEA, UK and Switzerland.
+Please see below for more information.

 Our Websites and Services are intended for Authorized Individuals age 16 and older.
 We do not knowingly collect information from children.
 If we discover that we have inadvertently collected information from anyone younger than the age of 16, we will delete that information.
 If you believe that we have collected personal information from children, please contact us at the email address listed below.

-Persons with disabilities may obtain this notice in alternative format upon request by contacting us at firstname.lastname@example.org or by calling +1 (866) 242-1199.
+Persons with disabilities may obtain this Policy in alternative format upon request by contacting us at email@example.com or by calling +1 (866) 242-1199.

 Residents of the State of California have the right to request information regarding third parties to whom companies have disclosed certain categories of personal information during the preceding year for the third parties’ direct marketing purposes.
-You may submit a request to exercise your rights through one of these means:
+We do not disclose personal information to third parties for the third parties' direct marketing purposes.